ebergstedt/CruDapper/README.md

     var myQueryResult = _crudService.Query<TestTable>("SELECT * FROM TestTable");

-CruDapper **automatically enlists transactions** - you will not need to worry about partial data corruption if your queries throws an exception midway.

 CruDapper can **retry failed connections** as many times as you want, thanks to internal Polly integration.

     var myQueryResult = _crudService.Query<TestTable>("SELECT * FROM TestTable", retryCount: 3);